mohammadht/CRN-assignment/README.md

 •	Running Apache Tomcat v9.0 server at local host
 •	Adding the project to the server
 •	Running the server
-•	Send the queries to the server from internal Eclipse’s terminal
+•	Send the following queries to the server from internal Eclipse’s terminal

-Queries for testing functionalities of the project:
+The following functionalities are supported and examples of the supported queries are provided:
 1. List all users:  curl http://localhost:8080/CRN/rest/users
 2. List all users with at least one valid user role at a given unit at a given time: curl http://localhost:8080/CRN/rest/users/11/2019-11-11T00:00:00.00Z
 3. List all units: curl http://localhost:8080/CRN/rest/units